The best deal on a flight involves three things:

 - Don't be hit by surprise baggage fees.
 Know what your baggage allowance is and pack accordingly.
 Here's a link to our packing list.
 And here's How to Get Through an Airport Alone.

 - Will you need meals on the flight?
 Many flights don't serve meals.
 My recent flight from Glasgow to Halifax to Toronto only had juices and soft drinks and small bags of pretzels for free.
 Otherwise, for this 7-and-a-half-hour flight I had to buy my food.
 It was a first for me on a transatlantic flight.
 Know what will be served and pack a meal to save money.

 - Pack headphones, bring a scarf.
 Some airlines still charge for headphones to watch the entertainment system.
 Others will charge you for the use of a blanket.
 I bring my headphones with me and I always go with a scarf large enough to warm me up if the plane is cool.

 - Save the web pages you want to read before you fly.
-WiFi in the sky is expensive.
-You need it if you want to check email but if there's an article you want to read on the flight you can save it in your browser for reading before you board.
+Wi-Fi in the sky is expensive.
+You need it if you want to check email but if there's an article you want to read on the flight, you can save it in your browser for reading before you board.

+How do you get the best deals on flights?
 Please add your tips and advice in the comments below.